plantinformatics/strategic-partnership-website/docs/index.md

 - 6th November 2024 – User Story 3: From SSRs to pan genomes with Pretzel: Two decades of wheat yield QTLs on chromosome 7A
 - 26th March 2025 - Making genotypic data interoperable: What is it, why is it important and how do you achieve it?
 - 28th May 2025 - Trait characterisation in Brassica and Oat

-- ___Next Community of Practice: 20th August 2025 - Linking genebank passport and genotype data with Genolink___
+- 20th August 2025 - Linking genebank passport and genotype data with Genolink

+- ___Next Community of Practice: September 2025___

 Slides and recordings of past sessions are available on request from adam.dimech@agriculture.vic.gov.au.